-Why It Works: Displaying a full grilled chicken out for dinner simply calls for a Sunday night, and this recipe from Half Baked Harvest pulls that image together perfectly.
+Making a whole grilled chicken is special enough for Sunday night, and this recipe from Half Baked Harvest is the perfect one to try out.
 Tieghan Gerard makes this with balsamic vinegar, lemon, chopped oregano, and a pinch of crushed red pepper flakes for a reveal that tastes as good as it looks.

 Zucchini and Three-Cheese Lasagna

-Why It Works: If you're craving something rich yet not too heavy after a busy Sunday, then this dinner for zucchini and three-cheese lasagna from Half Baked Harvest should do the trick.
-Those ingredients are mixed with spicy Italian sausage, cherry tomatoes, and milk ricotta cheese in one hefty pan.
+If you're craving something rich yet not too heavy after a busy Sunday, then this zucchini and three-cheese lasagna from Half Baked Harvest should do the trick.
+Those ingredients are mixed with spicy Italian sausage, cherry tomatoes, and ricotta cheese in only one pan for easy clean-up.

 Cedar Plank Grilled Salmon

-Why It Works: Meatloaf is a classic for a reason, and this recipe from Heidi Larsen of Foodie Crush (as inspired by Serena Wolf's The Dude Diet cookbook) proves its familial staying power.
+Meatloaf is a classic for a reason, and this recipe from Heidi Larsen of Foodie Crush proves its staying power.
 It's made with quinoa, chicken broth, lean ground beef, and garlic, and then topped with a glaze of tomato paste and honey.

-Why It Works: This recipe for pork chops from The Modern Proper has a rustic elegance to it, so it's the type of Sunday supper to serve when guests are over.
-The meat is covered with dry white wine, heavy cream, dijon mustard, and fresh thyme—alongside a mix of mushrooms—for a show-stopping dish that's ready in a half hour.
+This recipe for pork chops from The Modern Proper has a rustic elegance to it, so it's the type of Sunday supper to serve when guests are over.
+The meat is covered with dry white wine, heavy cream, dijon mustard, and fresh thyme—alongside a mix of mushrooms—for a show-stopping dish that's ready in 30 minutes.

-Why It Works: For those cool Sunday nights in, this Instant Pot recipe for pot roast from Tiffany Azure of Le Creme de la Crumb will be everything you need to feel satisfied.
+For those cool Sunday nights in, this Instant Pot recipe for pot roast from Tiffany Azure of Creme de la Crumb will be everything you need to feel satisfied.
 It has beef chuck roast, large carrots, yellow onion, and red potatoes tossed with seasonings and served tender.
 Plus, the Instant Pot does most of the work.

 Instant Pot Zuppa Toscana Soup

-Why It Works: A warm bowl of soup is a comforting dinner to eat after a Sunday spent outdoors, and this recipe from Krista Rollins at Joyful Healthy Eats makes every spoonful taste like a treat.
-She mixes sausage, bacon, carrots, and cauliflower with chicken stock and coconut milk for a heartwarming, rich flavor.
+A warm bowl of soup is a comforting dinner to eat after a Sunday spent outdoors, and this recipe from Joyful Healthy Eats makes every spoonful taste like a treat.
+Recipe creator Krista Rollins mixes sausage, bacon, carrots, and cauliflower with chicken stock and coconut milk for a hearty, rich flavor.